SATURDAY, APRIL 6

 "To Build a Fire" with Walter Korby: Free NRWA Presentation: 1-3 p.m. at Lawrence Library.
 The program concept is based on Jack London's classic short story, "To Build a Fire," about a man's struggle to survive in the wilderness and the need for skill to build a fire.
 Pre-registration is requested for planning purposes.
 To pre-register, or for more information, please contact Al Futterman, NRWA land programs director, at 978-448-0299 or email AlF@NashuaRiverWatershed.org

 Eastwood Peak hosts Middlesex Global War On Terror Monument Benefit: 7 p.m., Pepperell VFW, first fundraiser for the Middlesex GWOT Monument Fund.
-The proceeds is
+The proceeds is for the construction of a public monument honoring veterans who have served in the Global War on Terror GWOT.
+Tickets are available at the door for $10.

 SUNDAY, APRIL 7